fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 dependencies of its operation are drivers for USB, USB EEM and TPM, but running them under Linux will not cause major problems.

+### Linux with Busybox userspace

+The main advantage of Busybox based userspace is its small size.
+Also booting time would be significantly faster than userspace with fully-featured init system.
+With Busybox, init system can be replaced by a simple shell script.

+#### Running in DLME

+Since we are still running Linux, there are no problems here.

+#### Fobnail integration

+Since busybox based userspace doesn't have big expectation of Linux feature set, kernel can be reduced.
+Busybox can be compiled with only those features we need.
+Currently, `fobnail-attester` depends on another program to configure Fobnail network interface.
+This is `systemd-networkd`, but in Busybox userspace it would have to be something else.
+It should be noted that configuration should be done on hotplug event, simply using `ifconfig` may be unreliable:

+- it won't work if Fobnail isn't already plugged in
+- it won't work if Fobnail is plugged out and back in

+Hotplug detection and interface setup could be implemented in `fobnail-attester` through Netlink.

+### Linux with Go userspace

+[u-root](https://github.com/u-root/u-root) provides an easy way to deploy Go programs as standalone initramfs images.
+It is used by LinuxBoot project for creating small Linux distro that acts as bootloader for other OSes (through kexec).

+#### Running in DLME

+Since we are still running Linux, there are no problems here.

+#### Fobnail integration

+[fobnail-attester](https://github.com/fobnail/fobnail-attester) is written in C, and it rather doesn't make to integrate it.
+Also, it should be noted that `u-root` built initramfs contains only executable - all Go modules are linked into a single binary.
+Unless we want to rewrite `fobnail-attester` there is no point in using userspace that was designed be Go-only.
+Rewriting `fobnail-attester` in Go may give benefits of producing less vurnelable code.

 ### Little Kernel / Trusted Little Kernel

 Little Kernel is a small, embedded monolithic kernel that runs on x86, ARM and